Skip to content

 Practicality

 This is another area where the current Focus is massively better than its predecessor.
-Rear-seat space is good for the class, and the boot is pretty much the same size as a Volkswagen Golf’s – decent but not class-leading.
+Rear-seat space is a little more generous than in most of its rivals, and the boot is pretty much the same size as a Volkswagen Golf’s – which is decent enough, if not troubling the biggest boots in the class.
 You’ll easily get a weekly shop or a pushchair in the boot.

 Of course, the Focus also comes as an estate, which has an enormous 593-litre boot that should be more than enough for family holidays or a couple of large dogs.
 If you need a big boot, the Focus Estate is a better choice than the Kuga.